Site icon Sancerres at Sunset

 Grand Ole Opry House

-The Grand Ole Opry is a regular concert show and the longest running radio broadcast in America.
-It began in 1925 as a marketing project to promote an insurance company.
+The Grand Ole Opry is a regular concert show.
+It’s the longest running radio broadcast in America.
+It began somewhat surprisingly as a marketing project to promote an insurance company in 1925.
 Now it dubs itself “the show that made country music famous”.

 The 4,400-seat House opened on March 16, 1974, as the Opry’s sixth home.
 Then-President Richard Nixon played “My Wild Irish Rose” and “Happy Birthday” on the piano for his wife Patricia, who turned 62 the following day, St. Patrick’s Day.

-The hour-long backstage tour takes visitors along the footsteps that the entertainers follow before performing.
+The hour-long backstage tour takes visitors through halls where the stars of today and the legends of yesteryear have strolled.
 It justly celebrates the history and cultural significance of the Grand Ole Opry, but a current of humility pulls it away from too much pride.
 Country music matters in large measure because it honors faith, family, community, patriotism, things that are greater than itself, and it knows it.

 Many of the artists drive themselves to the House in their own cars.
 They have a dedicated entrance, but they have to go through security screening like everybody else.
 They check in at a desk to receive their dressing-room assignments; the desk holds a sign asking them to have their IDs ready.